Oskar Davičo: Literary work

 Davičo's literary work belongs to the surrealist movement.
 He started writing poetry in 1925, while in gymnasium.
 His early poetry is experimental and strongly surrealist.
-In late 1930s, he added social and leftist elements to his poetry.
+In the late 1930s, he added social and leftist elements to his poetry.
 Although mainly social, his 1938 poetry book "Pesme" (Poems) also contains humor, word play, and eroticism.
 His next two poetry books, "Hana" (1939) and "Višnja za zidom" (1950) are thematically linked to "Pesme" and they form a poetic trilogy.
 The main theme of "Hana" is love, while the theme of "Višnja za zidom" is revolutionary.
 Similar theme is explored in the poem "Zrenjanin" (1949) about the life and death of Partisan leader Žarko Zrenjanin.
 The climax of Davičo's surrealist poetry is reached in the poem "Čovekov čovek" (1953).
 After "Čovekov čovek", Davičo published a dozen more poetry books, which were poorly received with both critic and readers.

 Davičo started writing novels during and after the World War II.
 Novels are the most important part of his work after the poetry.
 In the novels "Ćutnje" (1963), "Gladi" (1963) "Tajne" (1964), and "Bekstva" (1966), he wrote about the prison life of Yugoslavian Communists in the interwar period.
 In "Pesma" (1952) and "Gospodar zaborava" (1981), he writes about the World War II in Yugoslavia and the people's liberation movement.
 Finally, in "Beton i svici" (1956) and "Radni naslov beskraja" (1958), Davičo writes about the post-war build-up of Yugoslavia.
 The main characters of his novels are usually young revolutionary communists.

 For his literary work, Davičo received numerous awards.
 He was the only author to be awarded the NIN Award for the novel of the year three times: in 1956 for "Beton i svici", in 1963 for "Gladi", and in 1964 for "Tajne".